 *A sample schedule is available in the POP Back 2 School Reopening Guide.

-Upper School students will follow the same schedules as their face-to-face peers.
+Upper School students will follow similar schedules as their face-to-face peers.

-The Upper School teacher will provide instruction to face-to-face students while streaming via Teams with eLearners.
-Teachers will let the eLearners know when direct instruction has concluded and when they may start independent work.
-They may also group eLearners for group assignments.
+Teachers in grades 7-8 will provide instruction to face-to-face students while streaming via MS Teams with eLearners.
+These teachers will let eLearners know when direct instruction has concluded and when they may start independent work.
+They may group eLearners and face-to-face students via MS Teams for group assignments.

 Upper School students will use Moodle as their learning management platform.